Stewardship Connection 2022

 August 21: About the Community

 Focused on the history of the area, from the time of glacial retreat through to early Tacoma days and up until the present.
-This date will be part of an effort to reach the residents in the houses that border the gulch as well as participants from other areas.
+This date will include some small construction projects and welcomes residents from the neighborhoods that border the gulch as well as participants from other areas.

 November 5: About the Birds